 This spice blend will last about a year if you make sure it is stored in an airtight container.
 Keep it in a cool, dry place and enjoy.

 - 2 tbsp paprika use smoked if you have it

 - 1 tsp celery seed

-- Mix together all seasonings until completely whisked and blended.
+- Combine all seasonings and whisk until fully blended.